Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Whitney has a long way to go, but he’s come far from being just strong enough to bear witness to what he called his “state of non-existence”.
 So, what is his story telling us?

 I believe it’s suggesting that in some cases ME/CFS may be laying down its tracks long before it reaches up and throttles a person’s functionality.
 His story is certainly drawing attention to the role the stomach may play in the severely ill.
-It’s demonstrating that the size of the initial trigger doesn’t necessarily bear any resemblance to the ferocity of the illness that may be unleashed later.
+It’s demonstrating that the size of the initial trigger may not bear any resemblance to the ferocity of the illness.

-It’s suggesting that the immune system probably plays a core role, that an activated stress response can make things worse, that visualizing may be able, at least to some extent, help with movement, that ME/CFS seems to be a condition of insufficient energy production and probably some really bad wiring.
+It suggests that the immune system probably plays a core role, that an activated stress response can make things worse, that visualizing may be able, at least to some extent, help with movement, that ME/CFS seems to be a condition of insufficient energy production and some really bad wiring.

 Most astonishingly and encouragingly of all, it indicates that Whitney, immobile, masked and earmuffed, fed by a PICC line and hardly able to communicate, was waiting there all the time to re-emerge when the conditions were right.
 Whitney is still not talking or walking but he is indubitably there and thinking clearly and as Stephen Hawking did with his, finding ways to communicate